 Without structure, what are you working toward?
 Structure is the way to set yourself up for success in the long term, and this is sustainable fitness.

 The Bad and Ugly

 I’ll start with the ugly.
 Basically, it’s like throwing the dice and hoping for the best.
 The bad, you could get complacent, and even worse, rack on injuries.
 With no structure, you miss a huge opportunity to impact your health long-term.
 Exercise creates a rippling effect in our day-to-day life.
 You’re either building a durable and resilient body or stressing the same joint structures with no intention.

 Many people enthusiastically jump into fitness challenges, i.e., 12-week summer body; lose 20lbs before your wedding; etc. These types of programs are structured.
 However, their focus is not sustainability.
 While these programs usually help you attain the results you sought, sadly, most individuals gain back all the weight they lose.
 The question here becomes, how will you sustain the results once the challenge is over?
 That’s where many individuals fail, and it’s back to square one.
 Don’t go back to square one.
 Instead, invest in a fitness program that will deliver long-term results.

 Random workouts have a place in a structured training program to add variety and taper off a training cycle.
-If your workouts are random then you will get aimless results.
+If your workouts are random then you will get sporadic results.

-Set yourself up for success, get started with a structured training program to overcome your obstacles and achieve your goals.
+Set yourself up for success, get started with a structured training program to overcome your obstacles and achieve your goals effectively.
 Contact me to set up a free consultation and learn more about my programs.